Martial background informs the understanding of combative environments, both armed and unarmed.

-By now most jiujitsuka are certainly aware (or will by now grudgingly admit…) that modern Brazilian jiujitsu came directly from Kodokan Judo, which in turn came from classical Japanese jujutsu, which Jigoro Kano, the founder of Kodokan Judo, described thusly in 1887:
+By now most are certainly aware (or will by now at least grudgingly admit…), that modern Brazilian jiujitsu came directly from Kodokan Judo, which in turn came from classical Japanese jujutsu, which Jigoro Kano, the founder of Judo described thusly in 1887:

 “Some define jujutsu and similar arts rather narrowly as “unarmed” close combat systems used to defeat or control an enemy who is similarly unarmed…

-From a broader point of view, based on the curricula of many of the classical Japanese arts themselves, however, these arts may perhaps be more accurately defined as unarmed methods of dealing with an enemy who was armed, together with methods of using minor weapons such as the jutte (truncheon), tanto (knife), or kakushi buki (hidden weapons), such as the ryofundo kusari (weighted chain) or the bankokuchoki (a type of knuckle-duster), to defeat both armed or unarmed opponents.
-Furthermore, the term jujutsu was also sometimes used to refer to tactics for infighting used with the warrior’s major weapons: ken or tachi (sword), yari (spear), naginata(glaive), and bo (staff).”***
+From a broader point of view, based on the curricula of many of the classical Japanese arts, they may perhaps be more accurately defined as unarmed methods of dealing with an enemy who is armed, together with methods of using minor weapons such as the jutte (truncheon), tanto (knife), or kakushi buki (hidden weapons), such as the ryofundo kusari (weighted chain) or the bankokuchoki (a type of knuckle-duster), to defeat both armed or unarmed opponents.
+Furthermore, the term jujutsu was also sometimes used to refer to tactics for infighting used with the warrior’s major weapons: ken or tachi (sword), yari (spear), naginata(glaive), and bo (staff).”**

-These types of grappling were intended for combat survival in extreme circumstances, as well as for capture and restraint of enemies and criminals.
+These types of grappling were intended for combat survival in armed environments (AE), often under extreme circumstances, including for capture and restraint of enemies and criminals.

 The term jujutsu came to be used only later.
-With it an increasing emphasis on unarmed techniques grew, and a focus on competitive unarmed grappling matches between different schools – matches which existed long before the Kodokan was formed.
+With it an increasing focus on unarmed techniques grew, as did competitive unarmed grappling matches between different schools – matches which existed long before the Kodokan was formed.

-With the Kodokan (eventually) came greater standardization in teaching and practice, and even uniforms (the early short sleeves and short pants which were later lengthened) and ranking by colored belts.
+With the Kodokan (eventually) came greater standardization in teaching and practice, and even uniforms (the early short sleeves and loinclothes or short pants which were later lengthened) and ranking by colored belts.

-Still, we should not lose sight of the fact that jiujitsu was not always an “unarmed” art, practiced mainly for physical culture and competitive or unarmed defensive purposes.
-Quite the opposite, and jiujitsu WITH Weapons is in the very DNA of this amazing combative art.
-When we forget this history – our history – or revise it so that it comes instead from Indian monks and not an armed and armored warrior class – we miss the amazing depth of this incredible art that – and here I agree with Kesting – really is the greatest and most diverse system of personal combat ever devised.
+When we forget our history – or revise it to come instead from Indian monks and not an armed warrior class – we miss some of the amazing depth of this incredible art that – and here I agree with Kesting – really is the greatest and most diverse system of personal combat ever devised.

 ** Meik Skoss, Jujutsu and Taijutsu, Koryu.com.